 It contains three areas, described below:

-The Sysdig agent automatically detects the labels used for entities in a
+The Sysdig agent automatically detects labels used for the Kubernetes objects in a

 cluster.
-Sometimes, there are many more labels than are needed for
+Sometimes, there are many more labels than are required for

 network security purposes.
-In these cases, you can select the two or
+In this cases, you can select the two or

 three most meaningful labels and use